This quick guide will walk you through creating a simple settings menu with prebuilt settings and components that come with GGS out-of-the-box.

 Conclusion

 This was the core of making a setting and assigning it to a component.
-To create your setting menu, simply repeat the process for every setting your game has.
+To create your setting menu, repeat the process for every setting your game has.

 Most properties and classes contain doc comments, meaning Godot can generate documentation for them.
 Try looking them up in the built-in documentation using F1.
 You can also check the references from the navigation panel to the left.